Skip to main content

 Changes in Asset Details

-The asset may detach if there are changes to its details from the connector, such as the asset being removed or merged via a specific criterion (e.g., hostname) and the corresponding details are altered.
+The asset may detach if there are changes to its details from the connector, such as the asset being removed or merged via a specific criterion (e.g., hostname) and the corresponding details being altered.
 This detachment reflects real-time changes in the asset's status or characteristics, maintaining accuracy within the Vulcan Cyber Platform.

 Note: This reason does not apply to the asset that originally and initially built the Vulcan Asset (if it was the first connector to introduce it to Vulcan).